r-ali-ashik/technical-exercise/readme.md

 - MySQL

 ## Objectives:
-1. Build the project
+1. Build the project.
-2. Create a base docker image with ubuntu and jdk-8u202
+2. Create a base Docker image with Ubuntu and jdk8u202.
-3. Create a docker network
+3. Create a custom Docker network.
-4. Run a MySQL container attach it with the network
+4. Run a MySQL container and attach it to the network.
-5. Create a docker image of the spring boot app
+5. Create a Docker image of the Spring Boot app.
-6. Run a container of the spring boot app and attach it to the same network
+6. Run a container of the Spring Boot app and attach it to the same network.

 ## Project Structure